SAP/jenkins-library/documentation/docs/cli/index.md

 To verify the version you got, run `piper version`.
 To read the online help, run `piper help`.

+!!! note
+    Since this is a binary compiled for Linux systems, you won't be able to use it on macos or Windows systems.
+    You might try running it inside Docker on those systems.

 If you're interested in using it with GitHub Actions, see [the Project "Piper" Action](https://github.com/SAP/project-piper-action) which makes the tool more convinient to use.